-The Agency helped community-based groups bring home ownership opportunities to 327 lower-income households.
-The Individual Development Account Loan Pool provides interest-free, deferred second mortgages to homebuyers participating in local Individual Development Account (IDA) programs.
-Grants of up to \$1,000 are also provided to participants to match their IDA savings.
-The NHLP provides interest-free, deferred payment second mortgages for the purchase of newly-constructed, substantially rehabilitated, or foreclosed homes.
-The SHLP provides interest-free and amortizing mortgage loans for permanent financing of newly-built homes using homebuyer sweat equity.
-Incentive funding of \$4,000 is also available when homes are built to certain SystemVision standards of energy efficiency and with an additional \$1,000 if the affiliate also meets a major Green Building Certification.
+The Agency helped community-based groups bring home ownership opportunities to lower-income households.
+The Individual Development Account Loan Pool and the New Homes Loan Pool were combined in fiscal year 2013 to form a new program, the Community Partners Loan Pool, which is discussed in the "New Business" section.
+The pool offers gap financing as a deferred, 0% interest loan that can be used with an N.C.
+Home Advantage Mortgage or the Rural Development Section 502 Program.
+The Self-Help Loan Pool provides interest-free and amortizing mortgage loans for permanent financing of newly-built or foreclosed homes using homebuyer sweat equity.
+Incentive funding of \$4,000 is also available to all loan pools when homes are built to certain SystemVision standards of energy efficiency with an additional \$1,000 if the affiliate also meets a major Green Building Certification.